nginx/unit-docs/source/installation.rst

 .. warning::

-   The :program:`unit-http` package is platform and architecture dependent due to performance optimizations.
-It can't be moved across different systems with the rest of the :file:`node-modules` directory (for example, during application migration).
-Global installation avoids such scenarios; just :ref:`relink the migrated application <configuration-external-nodejs>`.
+   The :program:`unit-http` package is platform dependent due to optimizations;

-This should suit most of your needs.
-Use the package in your :ref:`Unit-hosted application <configuration-external-nodejs>` as you would use the built-in :program:`http` package in common Node.js web applications.
+   you can't move it across systems with the :file:`node-modules` directory.
+   Global installation avoids such scenarios; just :ref:`relink
+   <configuration-external-nodejs>` the migrated app.

+Next, simply :ref:`use the package <configuration-external-nodejs>` in your Unit-hosted app instead of the built-in :program:`http`.

 If you update Unit later, make sure to update the NPM package as well: